Matt Gaetz: Political positions

-Gaetz has self-identified as a "libertarian populist".
-Observers have described his views as far right.
-Gaetz was an early supporter of Donald Trump and his appeal to the Republican Party base, echoing his talking points.
+Gaetz was an early supporter of Trump and his appeal to the Republican Party base, echoing his talking points.
 In several commercials during his 2016 congressional campaign, Gaetz promised to "kill Muslim terrorists and build the wall".

 In a September 2022 episode of Steve Bannon's War Room podcast, Gaetz said that Republicans should prioritize "impeachment inquiries" against Democrats "to investigate them and to hold them accountable" if Republicans won the 2022 U.S. House of Representatives elections.
 He added, "it should be investigations [of Democrats] first—[and] policy, bill-making, to support the lobbyists and the PACs, as a far, far diminished priority."